-- If an alternate method is used ('other'), it must be pre-approved by DNR. - Pre-application consultation on culvert design method is recommended. - Refer to the Forest Practices Board Manual Section 5- Guidelines for Forest Practices Hydraulic Projects (Part 4.5.2) for more information. - Channel Bed Width: Enter channel bed width for Type S and F Water(s) only. - Refer to the Forest Practices Board Manual Section 5- Guidelines for Forest Practices Hydraulic Projects (Part 4) for a thorough description on how to determine channel bed width for the purpose of designing water crossings. - Stream Gradient: Enter the average gradient for Type S and F Water(s) only. - RMAP project: If this is part of your RMAP project, enter Yes.
-If it is not part of the project, enter No.
+- If an alternate method is used ('other'), it must be pre-approved by DNR. - Pre-application consultation on culvert design method is recommended. - Refer to the Forest Practices Board Manual Section 5- Guidelines for Forest Practices Hydraulic Projects (Part 4.5.2) for more information.

+Channel Bed Width: Enter channel bed width for Type S and F Water(s) only.

+• Refer to the Forest Practices Board Manual Section 5- Guidelines for Forest Practices Hydraulic Projects (Part 4) for how to determine channel bed width for the purpose of designing water crossings.

+Stream Gradient: Enter the average gradient for Type S and F Water(s) only.

+RMAP Project: If the project is part of an approved RMAP, enter 'Y'.
+If not, enter 'N'.